NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

    --horizontal-variances 1.05 1.11

-these will be used instead (for any camera model).
+these will be used instead (for any camera model supported by ASP, not just DigitalGlobe).

 .. _produced_covariances: